4.3. Preferences

 Reset All To Default

-Resets all keyboard shortcuts to their defaults.
+Resets all keyboard shortcuts to their default settings.